causaliq/causaliq-pipeline/docs/architecture.md

-# Architecture Vision for causaliq-repo-template
+# Architecture Vision for causaliq-pipeline

 ## CausalIQ Ecosystem

-causaliq-repo-template is part of the CausalIQ ecosystem which provides packages for causal discovery and inference supported by LLMs.
+causaliq-pipeline is part of the CausalIQ ecosystem which provides packages for causal discovery and inference supported by LLMs.

-## Design Principles for causaliq-repo-template
+## Design Principles for causaliq-pipeline

 ### Core Philosophy